mfeferman-bs/brokencrystals/README.md

   - **X5U Rogue Key** - Uses the uploaded certificate to sign the JWT and sets the X5U Header in JWT to point to the uploaded certificate (implemented in designated endpoint as described in Swagger).
   - **X5C Rogue Key** - The application doesn’t properly check which X5C key is used for signing.
 When we set the X5C headers to our values and sign with our private key, authentication is bypassed (implemented in designated endpoint as described in Swagger).
   - **JKU Rogue Key** - Uses our publicly available JSON to check if JWT is properly signed after we set the Header in JWT to point to our JSON and sign the JWT with our private key (implemented in designated endpoint as described in Swagger).
-  - **JWK Rogue Key** - We make a new JSON with empty values, hash it, and set it directly in the Header and we then use our private key to sign the JWT (implemented in designated endpoint as described in Swagger).
+  - **JWK Rogue Key** - We make a new JSON with empty values, hash it, and set it directly in the Header, and we then use our private key to sign the JWT (implemented in designated endpoint as described in Swagger).

 - **Brute Force Login** - Checks if the application user is using a weak password.
 The default setup contains user = _admin_ with password = _admin_

 - **Common Files** - Tries to find common files that shouldn’t be publicly exposed (such as “phpinfo”, “.htaccess”, “ssh-key.priv”, etc…).
-The application contains .htacess and Nginx.conf files under the client's root directory and additional files can be added by placing them under the public/public directory and running a build of the client.
+The application contains .htaccess and nginx.conf files under the client's root directory and additional files can be added by placing them under the public/public directory and running a build of the client.

 - **Cookie Security** - Checks if the cookie has the “secure” and HTTP only flags.
 The application returns two cookies (session and bc-calls-counter cookie), both without secure and HttpOnly flags.